amirgambo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that removes all letters c and C from input
+A script that reverse its input